prog4004/I4004-projects/maneuver/README.md

 One can play with things like the CORDIC routine to make SIN ( $20 ) and COS ( $10 ) with values in the RAM register bank $00 set to the angle created.
 These are fixed point with 7 digits before the dp and 9 digits after.
 The angel 45.3 would be 0000045300000000.
 There is also a TAN called CORDICAT.

+Last bug was missed because I wasn't using the hardware port for the display I was getting it from the simulated RAM.
+I had "00" and it should have been a "CC".

+7 segment displays come in two basic types.
+The decimal point can be to the left of the digit or to the right.
+On a scanned display one has to turn on the decimal point witht he right digit so that it will be between the correct two digits.
+The original source expected the dcimal point to be to the left of the digit.
+I'd already bought one with the decimal point to the right.
+There are comments in my source but if one doesn't have a compatable assembler, on can still patch the binary.
+There are 4 locations to patch:
+Addr, Left, Right
+1D8, D2, D1
+1E2, D2, D1
+1EC, D2, D1
+1F6, D8, D4
+Dwight